-The minimum total contributions under automatic enrolment have been set down by the government and are set to increase between now and 6 April 2019.
+The minimum total contributions under auto-enrolment have been set down by the government and have increased in stages.

 If your employer decides to pay only the minimum amount, the minimum total contribution, as a percentage of your qualifying earnings is: